Kuze-Dev/Dishcord/README.md

 php artisan make:domain-model Ingredients --domain=Ingredients

-it create a Igridients model insidel Domain/Ingredients/Models/Ingredients.php
+it create a Igredients model inside Domain/Ingredients/Models/Ingredients.php

 if you want to create migration along with the command just put --migration